-This reversal comes from the joint effect of the expected policy effectiveness and the belief about the severity of the shock on the marginal utility of the policy.
+The reversal illustrated in Figure 1 comes from the joint effect of the expected policy effectiveness and the belief about the severity of the shock on the marginal utility of the policy.
 Consider first the role of expected policy effectiveness.
 A higher effectiveness means a higher marginal utility of the first units of policy, but it also implies that the marginal utility decreases more rapidly with P due to diminishing returns.
 This means that, while at low levels of policy the marginal utility is higher for male politicians, this eventually reverts, such that it becomes higher for female politicians at high levels of P. In other words, because voters expect policies enacted by male politicians to be more effective at preserving the public good, there comes a point beyond which additional policies are seen as less necessary than they would be if enacted by a female politician.

 Consider now the role of voters' belief about the crisis severity, which is captured by the probability p of shock ψ .
 When voters believe that the probability of the shock is low, the demand for policy is low.
-Politicians choose a level of policy up to the point where the marginal utility equals zero $\left(\frac{\partial U}{\partial P}=0\right)$.
+Politicians choose a level of policy up to the point where the marginal utility equals zero.
 This happens faster for female politicians because, as discussed above, at low levels of P, the marginal utility of policies is higher for male politicians.
 Instead, when voters believe that the probability of the shock is high, the demand for policy is high.
 At high levels of P, the marginal utility is larger for female politicians and it reaches zero faster for male politicians.
-This is illustrated in Appendix Figure A1, which depicts the marginal utility of the policy as a function of the policy level P and the perceived severity, for female and male politicians separately.
+This is illustrated in Appendix Figure A1, which depicts the marginal utility of the policy as a function of the policy level P and the perceived severity p, for female and male politicians separately.

 Intuitively, when voters believe that the threat to the public good is low, voters are less willing to accept containment policies, and even less so if the politician is a woman, as her policies are expected to be less effective.
 In contrast, when voters believe that there is a significant threat, they are more willing to bear the disutility associated with the policies to preserve the public good.
 In this case, female politicians need to enact more containment policies to compensate for voters' higher skepticism about the effectiveness of their policy interventions.
-More broadly, the model is consistent with women being judged more harshly and having more to lose: they are more likely to be punished for "doing too much"

-when the crisis is uncertain, and for "doing too little" when the crisis is taken seriously.
+More broadly, the model is consistent with women being judged more harshly and having more to lose: they are more likely to be punished for "doing too much" when the crisis is perceived as unlikely, and for "doing too little" when the crisis is taken seriously, in line with recent evidence showing that women are more likely to be punished for mistakes (e.g., Egan et al., 2022; Sarsons, 2022).

-Model predictions
+Model Predictions

-The model predicts that the direction of the gender differences in containment efforts will depend on whether voters perceive the shock as serious or not.
+We now link the model's main comparative statics to our empirical setting.
+The model predicts that the direction of the gender differences in containment efforts will depend on how severe voters perceive the shock to be.